Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 If you had authority, what one thing you would change here?

-Can you give me an example of someone whoís been in a technical role at your company for a long time, and how their responsibilities and role have changed?
+Can you give me an example of someone who‚Äôs been in a technical role at your company for a long time, and how their responsibilities and role have changed?

-Can you tell me about a time when youíve had to let someone go?
+Can you tell me about a time when you‚Äôve had to let someone go?

 How is the office space physically organized?
 Open office, cubicles, private offices?